larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank VII

-#### Turtle’s Torc
+#### Turtle's Torc
-   >Infused with the Protective nature of a Dragon Turtle’s Shell, this Torc is designed to enhance and amplify the protective magics of the user, allowing them to spread the effects wider by channeling the magic through their voice and the Torc.
+   >Infused with the Protective nature of a Dragon Turtle's Shell, this Torc is designed to enhance and amplify the protective magics of the user, allowing them to spread the effects wider by channeling the magic through their voice and the Torc.
 Three times a day, after an individual spends a full 5 Minutes Performing, they may Voice Radius deliver a single cast of either Barkskin, Other or Spell Aegis, Other.<br/>
-   >30 Smithing Materials, 30 Rune Carving Materials, 10 Alchemy materials, 7 Spirit Gems, a Fragment of a Turtle Dragon’s Shell.
+   >30 Smithing Materials, 30 Rune Carving Materials, 10 Alchemy materials, 7 Spirit Gems, a Fragment of a Turtle Dragon's Shell.

 ### Rank VIII